day8/re-frame/docs/Flows.md

 Sometimes we'd like to simply turn our flow off, so we can stop thinking about it.
 For this, we use a `:live?` function.

-The quote above deals with human life, but you can also think of `:live?` as in a tv or internet broadcast.
+The quote above deals with phenomenal life, but you can also think of `:live?` as in a tv or internet broadcast.
 Data flows, but only when the flow itself is live.

 Here's another room area flow: